uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 - MUST create a `MultipleChoiceQuestion` and multiple `MultipleChoiceOption` when the payload is valid
     - MUST respond with a status code of 201 after it was created

+**Hint**: You may find `rest_framework`'s serializers useful for doing the majority of the validation work for you!
+We also went through it earlier in the lab! ([Documentation](https://www.django-rest-framework.org/api-guide/serializers/))

 ### TASK - Comment Section

 It feels a bit empty if we just have a poll page.
 So let's go ahead and add a comment section to each poll!